becooq81/velog/README.md

 This repository contains a Python script for automatically updating a blog with posts from a Velog RSS feed.
 The script fetches new posts from the RSS feed and saves them as Markdown files in the repository.
 It then commits and pushes these updates to GitHub.

-The content of this repository is based on [rimgosu/velog](https://github.com/rimgosu/velog), with modifications made for improved readability and instructions.
+The content of this repository is based on [rimgosu/velog](https://github.com/rimgosu/velog), with modifications made for improved readability and features.

 ## Features